 - Selling photography services to companies, including event photography, teaching photography, and directly selling photos of destinations or products

 - Generating affiliate sales.
-Sometimes we will recommend products to you that you can perhaps buy on Amazon, or recommend a booking site for hotels.
+Sometimes we will recommend products to you that you can perhaps buy online, or recommend a booking site for hotels.
 We only recommend products that we actually use ourselves that we believe in.

 - Marketing directly to our audience – sometimes a company want to share its story via our social media channels, either through a giveaway or a review or something like that.
 We will, again, only work with brands that we are excited about and genuinely believe in.
 Here’s an example.

 - Taking sponsored trips.
 We are often invited on trips to experience destinations, these are also referred to as “press” or “fam” trips.
 Usually these include at least accommodation, transport and food, and they can also include a daily rate to cover our time and effort.
-Experiencing a destination, taking photos and creating content is time consuming, and it is nice to be rewarded for our efforts – although our primary goal is to create great content, and we only go on trips that excite us.
+Experiencing a destination, taking photos and creating content is time consuming, and it is nice to be rewarded for our efforts – although our primary goal is to create great content, and we only go on trips that excite us that we think you’ll be inspired by.

 So, here’s our code of ethics: